 At Common Roots, we integrate advanced techniques like dry needling, trigger point therapy, motor points, and electroacupuncture to deliver effective, results driven pain relief.
 These methods are especially powerful for treating muscle tension, sports injuries, and chronic pain conditions.

 Dry needling targets myofascial trigger points commonly known as “muscle knots” using fine, sterile needles to release tension, reduce inflammation, and restore healthy movement.
-As a licensed acupuncturist, these techniques are often combined with the deep diagnostic wisdom of Chinese medicine and acupuncture.
+In addition, as a licensed acupuncturist, I combine these techniques with the deep diagnostic wisdom of Chinese medicine.
+As a result, this integrative approach works congruently to help you relieve deep muscle tension, improve circulation, and address both the structural and energetic aspects of pain.
+This leads to faster and longer lasting results.

 At Common Roots Acupuncture, patient safety and comfort are always our top priority.
-During a dry needling treatment you may feel a mild muscle twitch or aching sensation, this is normal and to be expected.
+During a dry needling treatment your muscles may twitch or ache slightly, this is normal and to be expected.
 The sensation typically dissipates quickly once the needle is removed.
 With extensive training and experience, we strive to make your dry needling experience as comfortable as possible.

 How Dry Needling Works